Physician Burnout - 7 Ways Your Physician Wellness Committee will Fail

 - it is OK to ask for help and support

-We have created three comprehensive training resources for entire organizations:
+We have created two comprehensive training resources for entire organizations:

 ii) Our self help manual: "Stop Physician Burnout"